 Polycarbonate Roof Lifespan

-Alternative elements such as fiberglass become brittle and lose their color.
-However, a polycarbonate sheet maintains not only its color but also its transparency and shape for years.
-This makes it a highly cost-effective element, as the long lifespan means that you won’t have to replace it as frequently as other construction panels.
+This makes it a highly cost-effective element, as the long lifespan means you won’t have to replace it as frequently as other construction panels.

 Flame Resistant

 The heat-resistant properties of polycarbonate also extend to fire.
 As a result, polycarbonate is highly fire-resistant, making it a superb choice if your structure is in a fire-prone area.
-You can enhance this property using other retardants to ensure that the building is as safe as possible.

-Many people have a primary concern with using polycarbonate for their roofs is the cost.
 Polycarbonate is more expensive than other roofing materials, which is one of the primary reasons it is not frequently used on residential roofs.

 However, many people believe the advantages offered by this material more than justify and make up for the higher costs.

-If you’re wondering whether polycarbonate sheeting is suitable for your home and your budget, contact DKG Roofing Company at (940) 497-2833.
 We can walk you through the polycarbonate roofing process and help you determine whether the demands on your home’s roof mean that the benefits of polycarbonate will offset the higher costs.